 The iconic Tuk Tuk is synonymous with travel in many countries in Asia.
 One of the most atmospheric ways to travel, jumping in a local Tuk Tuk allows you to see the city with the wind in your hair while supporting a local business.
 Most Tuk Tuk drivers are self-employed and make the majority of their income ferrying tourists across the city.
 Prices can vary and expect to haggle.
 Get an idea of a fair price first from a guidebook or by asking at your guesthouse/hotel.
 A common practice is for drivers to offer a very low price in exchange for ‘one stop’ at a friend’s high-end store.
 Unless you are curious, politely decline and agree on a price.
 Be aware of belongings due to the open sides, bags should be kept facing inside.
 Useful for short distances, particularly within cities.

 The best way to hail a taxi is to flag one down, instead of taking offers from drivers who approach you.
 Always agree ‘on the meter’, you will likely pay more by agreeing on a price in advance unless you know exactly how much the fare should cost.
 Taxis from both Bangkok airports now have a regulated taxi system and reservation desk.
 If travelling alone, consider sharing a taxi to common destinations from the airport.
 Useful for short-mid length journeys.
+Taxis can be flagged down or booked via your hotel or any travel agent.

 Motorbike taxis in Thailand are regulated and operated by the Land Transport Authority.
 Authorised drivers wear vests and have yellow number plates.
 Most will carry a spare helmet (all riders are required by law in Thailand to wear a helmet, although this is often ignored by locals.)
 This is a popular way to get short distances quickly, particularly in Bangkok where the traffic can be achingly slow.
 Useful for very short journeys.
+P’Win ‘stations’ can be found in most busy areas, where the drivers will congregate waiting for business.
+These will generally be cheaper than taxis and Tuk Tuks for short distances, but make sure to agree on a price beforehand.

 Local buses are a good way of getting around with a bit of research.
 Some are a/c and some are fan only and generally comfortable for shorter journeys.
 Prices vary but they rarely more than $1 per trip.
 Let the conductor know where you’re going, and they’ll give you a nudge when it’s time to jump off.

 Many short and mid-length journeys in Thailand are serviced by local minivan fleets.
 These can range in comfort depending on how many other travellers they squeeze into the van.
 Routes such as Bangkok – Ayuthaya, Chaing Mai – Pai or airport runs are frequently operated by minivans and are perfectly comfortable.
 Useful for airport drop-offs and short-mid length journeys (1-3 hours.)
+These can be booked via any hotel or travel agent.

 There are many low-cost carriers in Thailand if you are pressed for time.
 Check if the route you are taking is served by a direct flight or will stopover in Bangkok as this will be more expensive.
 Bear in mind that international flights in and out of Bangkok are usually from Suvarnabhumi (BKK) and domestic from Don Mueang (DMK), a taxi to the other will take around one hour (depending on Bangkok traffic).
 There is also a free shuttle bus if you show your onward ticket.
 For reasonably priced flights check Air Asia, Jetstar, Tiger Airways, Nok Air and Lion Air.
+Flights can be booked via the many travel agents in Thailand, directly on airline websites or via an aggregator site like Skyscanner.

 Do you have any other tips about transport in Thailand?
 Let us know in the comments!